StackVista/stackstate-docs/use/checks-and-monitors/monitors.md

 ## Overview

+STY allows you to be wise.
+{% endhint %}
+I monitor this.
+Tou vale TCP StackState.

+and

+stackstate

 StackState reports a health state for elements in the topology based on the health state reported by checks and monitors attached to the element.
 Checks and monitors have a similar function in StackState, but work very differently under the hood.

 This page describes what StackState monitors are and how they work.